Law For All TT

 2. Powers of Attorney are usually used in certain circumstances.

-Powers of Attorney are usually used when the Donor lives abroad or has a disability or is ill (but not mentally incapacitated) and is unable to manage his or her affairs or be present to sign legal documents or go to financial institutions.
+Powers of Attorney are usually used when the Donor lives abroad or has a disability or is ill (but not mentally incapacitated) or faces challenges in managing personal affairs, conducting business, signing legal documents, or attending financial institutions.
 One should always consult with an attorney-at-law in regard to whether their circumstances require the use of a power of attorney as these documents give significant powers to the person or persons appointed by it.

 3. There are different types of Powers of Attorney